Ride-or-die chick

-A "ride-or-die chick" is a neologism originating from biker culture, referring to a woman who is willing to support her significant other and their risky lifestyle despite the way it might negativity affect her.
+A ride-or-die chick is a neologism that originated during the 1950s, referring to a woman who is willing to support her significant other—particularly that partner's risky lifestyle—despite the ways that it may negatively affect her.

 Origin

-The term "ride or die" began as 1950s biker slang, describing a mindset where a rider would rather die than be unable to ride.
-Over time, the expression drifted into mainstream culture and its meaning evolved.
-Today, it usually refers to a woman who embraces an intense "us-against-the-world" relationship with her significant other.
-In this modern sense, she’s seen as a loyal, "all-in" companion who’ll stick by her partner no matter what, even when it could put her at risk.
+The term ride or die began as 1950s biker (motorcyclist) slang, describing a mindset where a rider would rather die than be unable to ride.
+Over time, the expression drifted into mainstream culture, and its meaning evolved.
+Today, the term usually refers to a woman who embraces an intense "us-against-the-world" relationship with her significant other.
+She is seen as a loyal, "all-in" companion who sticks by her partner no matter what happens, even when doing so could put her at risk.

 Use in hip-hop music

-The "ride-or-die chick" trope is used in hip hop music, with men stating their desire for a ride-or-die chick, and women identifying themselves as willing to ride and die.
-Many of these songs are duets between male and female artists and contain both of these perspectives within the same song.
+The ride-or-die chick trope is used in hip-hop music, with men stating their desire for a ride-or-die chick, and women identifying themselves as willing to ride and die.
+Many of these songs are duets between male and female artists, containing both of these perspectives within the same song.

-An early mainstream rap song to popularize the notion of the lifestyle of a woman willing to "ride or die" is "The Bonnie and Clyde Theme" by Yo Yo, in a duet featuring Ice Cube, on her third studio album You Better Ask Somebody, released in June 1993.
+An early mainstream rap song to popularize the notion of a woman willing to "ride or die" is "The Bonnie and Clyde Theme" by Yo Yo, a duet featuring Ice Cube, on her third studio album, You Better Ask Somebody, released in June 1993.